Description

 Planting tips for Cinderella Pumpkin:

-Pumpkins are friends with corn, melon and squash.
-You can also plant marigolds, nasturtium and oregano with your pumpkins to help deter pests.
-Very sensitive to frost, so wait until the days temps average 70 deg F. before putting out.
-Pumpkins do best when planted directly outside, but in areas with shorter growing times should start seeds indoors 4-6 weeks before the last frost.
-Allow for good drainage, ample room and protect from wind.
+Pumpkins are friends with corn, melon, and squash.
+You can also plant marigolds, nasturtium, and oregano with your pumpkins to help deter pests.
+The plants are very sensitive to frost, so wait until the day temps average 70 degrees F. before putting them out.
+Pumpkins do best when planted directly outside, but in areas with shorter growing times should start the seeds indoors 4-6 weeks before the last frost.
+Allow for good drainage, ample room, and protection from wind.
 Mulching around the base of plants helps keep weeds out and moisture in.

 Germ: 5-10 days